 The Saatva Classic comes in sizes from twin XL to split California king.

-If you're dealing with back pain, either from your mattress or otherwise, the Amerisleep AS2 Hybrid is the hybrid mattress for you.
+If you're dealing with back pain, either from your mattress or otherwise, the Amerisleep AS2 Hybrid is a great option.
 Designed for back or stomach sleepers, this medium-firm mattress helps maintain proper spinal alignment.
-Amerisleep uses a proprietary plant-based memory foam called Bio-Pur that aims to solve all of the problems of traditional memory foam.
-It contours your body without any of that slow-sinking feeling and helps dissipate warmth, rather than trapping it and making you sweat.
+Amerisleep uses a proprietary plant-based memory foam called Bio-Pur that contours your body without any of that slow-sinking feeling and helps dissipate warmth, rather than trapping it and making you sweat.

 The Amerisleep AS2 Hybrid comes in sizes from twin to split king.

-This Brooklyn Bedding Aurora mattress checks a ton of boxes when it comes to a nice hybrid mattress.
+This Brooklyn Bedding Aurora mattress checks all the boxes when it comes to the best hybrid mattress.
 It has effective cooling technology that actually works, it's offered in three different firmness levels for any sleeping position, contains over 1,000 pocketed coils in the base layer for maximum support, and it offers a very comfortable neutral-foam feel that's more responsive and bouncy than memory foam.

 The secret to this bed's cooling ability is a few different things: the brand's special CopperFlex foam which helps draw heat away from the body and its TitanCool-infused cover which is smooth and cool-to-the-touch.
 It claims that it brings your skin temperature to 88 degrees -- while I can't confirm this claim, I can say that it's one of the most effective cooling mattresses that I've ever tested.